fractalqb/xsx/README.md

 None! … despite the fact that I found it to be fun – and useful in some situations.

-Because its so simple it is easy to use the `PullParser` as a tokenizer to build customized parsers for proprietary data files.
+Because XSX syntax so simple it is easy to use the `PullParser` as a tokenizer to build customized parsers for proprietary data files.
 E.g. see the `table` sub-package.
+On the other hand the low level parser and scanner API is inspired by the [expat](https://libexpat.github.io/) streaming parser that allows one to push some data into the paring machinery and it will fire appropriate callbacks when tokes are detected.

+So, if you are looking for something that's even simpler than JSON or YAML you might give it a try… Happy coding!